Massahgenesis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
         . chown -h vincent:staff _hello
 The script that changes the owner and the group owner of _hello to vincent and staff respectively.
-        . chown --from=hello betty guillaume
+        . chown --from=guillaume betty hello
 The script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
         . telnet towel.blinkenlights.nl
 The script that that will play the StarWars IV episode in the terminal.